dmil/code4policy/git/04-basics.md

 1. Backup the `assignments` directory.
 2. cd into your directory `~/Development/assignments`
 3. run `pwd` and `ls` to remind yourself where you are and what is there
-4. intitialize a git repository in the folder
+4. intitialize a git repository in the folder.
+Your shell prompt (`PS1`) should also show that we are now in a git repository.

 	```
 	git init
 	git status
 	git log
 	```

 5. Add day 1 homework to the staging area.

 	```